- Search The Registry

 Stanley O'Neal was born on this date in 1951.
 He is a Black businessman, administrator, and entrepreneur.

 He was born in Roanoke, AL, the son of a farmer and the grandson of a former slave.
-He lived with his father, mother, sister, and two brothers, and grew up in the tiny rural farming community of Wedowee.
+He lived with his father, mother, sister, and two brothers and grew up in Wedowee's tiny rural farming community during Jim Crow segregation.
 His mother worked as a “domestic,” cleaning houses.

-O'Neal also worked on GM's assembly line as a teenager but GM spotted his strong intellect and sent him on a scholarship to the General Motors Institute (which later came to be known as Kettering University), where he gained a degree in industrial administration.
+O'Neal also worked on GM's assembly line as a teenager.
+Still, GM spotted his strong intellect and sent him on a scholarship to the General Motors Institute (later known as Kettering University), where he gained a degree in industrial administration.
 His exceptional performance gained him entry into the Harvard Business School, where he attained his MBA in 1978.
 He earned his degree by receiving a merit scholarship from General Motors.

 O'Neal earned $48 million in 2006.
-However in October 2007, Merrill Lynch reported losses of 2.3 billion dollars, due to the credit crises from the sub-prime mortgage market which occurred earlier in the year.
+However, in October 2007, Merrill Lynch reported losses of 2.3 billion dollars due to the credit crisis from the subprime mortgage market, which occurred earlier in the year.
 On October 30, 2007, Merrill Lynch & Co.
-Inc., ousted him after reporting the biggest quarterly loss in the company's history.
+Inc. ousted him after reporting the biggest quarterly loss in the company's history.

-O’Neal has been married twice and with his current wife, Nancy Garvey, have twins, a boy and a girl.
+O’Neal has been married twice and, with his current wife, Nancy Garvey, has twins, a boy, and a girl.